mitchellslapik/representational_drift/readme.md

 # representational drift

-Method for confirming consistent neurons across multiple ephys recordings based on paper "Representational Drift in Primary Olfactory Cortex" by Carl Schoonover (https://pubmed.ncbi.nlm.nih.gov/34108681/).
+Method for confirming consistent neurons across multiple ephys recordings based on paper "Representational Drift in Primary Olfactory Cortex" by Carl Schoonover, available here: https://pubmed.ncbi.nlm.nih.gov/34108681/.

-This program looks at correlations between waveforms on different channels in order to create a distribution of correlation coefficients.
-Then it picks a high percentile in that distribution (in the original paper, 99th percentile) as the threshold for what counts as the same neuron on the same channel.
-This was one of three methods used in the above paper to confirm the same neuron was present across multiple ephys recordings.
+This method looks at correlations between waveforms on different channels in order to create a distribution of correlation coefficients.
+This is the distribution of correlations we would expect between different neurons.
+Then it picks a high percentile in that distribution (in the original paper, 99th percentile) as the threshold for what counts as the same neuron.
+This threshold is then applied to waveforms on the same channel to confirm that they remain consistent across multiple recordings.

 ![image](https://user-images.githubusercontent.com/92355713/142922922-42c3dddd-43fa-464a-9d86-c90d13fa6723.png)